trackow/hk25-teams/hk25-StCu/notes.md

     - a larger **mesoscale circulation implied by the vertical velocity**,
     - entrainment of air richer in $\theta_e$.
 - The even more enhanced $\theta_e$ in drizzling cells inside POC can be caused by:
-    - baroclinic circulations envisioned by Paluch and Lenschow (1991)
+    - baroclinic circulations damping horizontal differences in $\theta_v$
     - **increased surface fluxes** due to larger wind speeds related to the spreading of precipitation-induced cold pools,
     - radiative fluxes exporting $\theta_e$ from the clear regions but increasing $\theta_e$ near the cloud base in the saturated regions.